JeffersonLab/iguana/doc/setup.md

 ```

 > [!TIP]
-> You can use combine these two commands by just running the second "`install`" one
+> You can use combine these two commands by just running `meson install`

 > [!IMPORTANT]
 > If you have trouble and want to try a clean build, do _not_ delete your build directory (since you spent the time to configure it);